 Vivian graduated with a Master’s of Science in Physical Therapy from Queen’s University in 2010.
 She moved to Calgary and has worked with PT Health since January of 2011.
 Vivian has a large focus on assessing and treating the body as a whole.
 She has advanced training in Intramuscular Stimulation (IMS), therapeutic taping, fire-glass cupping,…Read More...

 Let our physiotherapists get you back to your everyday!

 What is Physiotherapy?

 Exercise is the treatment that physiotherapists are most known for and is what consistently produces the best outcomes in research.
-Therapeutic exercise is what physiotherapists are experts at prescribing and is a staple treatment.
+Therapeutic exercise is what physiotherapists are experts at prescribing and is a staple health care treatment plan.
 When appropriate, our physiotherapists use many different hands-on techniques and intramuscular stimulation (IMS) in addition to therapeutic exercise.
-These specialized techniques can produce amazing improvements in pain, mobility and function and can make it easier to perform therapeutic exercise.
+These specialized techniques can produce amazing improvements in pain, mobility, and function and can make it easier to perform therapeutic exercise.

 - Improve mobility

 - Help you breath easier

 - Reduce pain and restore normal mobility in orthopedic conditions